mitsuba-renderer/enoki/docs/basics.rst

     and :cpp:func:`enoki::operator!=` return a boolean value (i.e. they internally perform a horizontal reduction). *Vertical* comparison operators named :cpp:func:`eq` and :cpp:func:`neq()` are also available.
-The following pairs of operations are equivalent:
+The following pairs of operations are thus equivalent:

     .. code-block:: cpp